DaoAnhPhuc/2D-matrix/README.md

-# 2D-matrix (4*4)

-with tabular form
+# 2D-matrix (4*4) with tabular form

-Calculating sum of each row, each collum, and diagonals.
+Calculating: sum of each row, each collum, and diagonals.